 Salt Lake County, 1970-present

 For certified copies of divorce decrees and other pleadings, 1970 to present, researchers should contact the District Court where the case was filed.
 See the Utah Courts Directory.

-For certified copies of marriage and divorce certificates statewide (short form only), 1978 to present, researchers may contact:
+For certified copies of marriage and divorce certificates statewide (short form only), 1978 to 2010, researchers may contact: